jgranlun/jgranlun.github.io/README.md

 WebDriverException: Message: Can't load the profile.
 Possible firefox version mismatch.
 You must use GeckoDriver instead for Firefox 48+.
 Profile Dir: /tmp/tmp1snH2n If you specified a log_file in the FirefoxBinary constructor, check it for details.
 ```

-### Firefox/Geckodriver: Disable the checking of element visibility
+### How to disable the Mozilla Geckodriver element visibility check

-If you try to use the SeleniumLibrary's 'Choose File' keyword to upload a file, you may get the following error:
+If you try to use the SeleniumLibrary's 'Choose File' keyword to upload a file with Mozilla Geckodriver, you may get the following error:
 ```
 ElementNotInteractableException: Message: Element <input ... type="file"> is not reachable by keyboard
 ```